The image shows a Monkey Wrench technician removing the panel of a hybrid water heater from Noritz.

 With all the hype around hybrid water heaters, you must be wondering what are the pros and cons of having a hybrid water heater.
 Some of the pros of having a hybrid water heater include:

-The majority of hybrid water heaters feature a control panel.
-This control panel let's you select one of several preset heating modes.
+• Customizable Usage: The majority of hybrid water heaters feature a control panel.
+This control panel lets you select one of several preset heating modes.
 These modes include:

-Electric mode: This mode is essentially what it sounds like.
-Electric mode uses the electric element, making it ideal for high-demand homes where two or more fixtures are in use, like multiple showers.
+• Electric mode: This mode is essentially what it sounds like.
+The electric mode uses the electric element, making it ideal for high-demand homes where two or more fixtures are in use, like multiple showers.

 Cons of Hybrid Water Heaters